shakes76/PatternAnalysis-2024/recognition/VQVAE_s4803279/README.md

 The training set included 11460 images which is about 90.5% of the data.
 This meant that the bulk of the data was used for training the model and learning the features and improving the vector quantisation.

 ### Hyperparameter for Training
-During training, several hyperparameters were selected to optimize the model's performance:
+During training, several hyperparameters were selected to optimise the model's performance:

 #### Learning Rate:
 Set to 1e-3, this rate balances convergence speed and stability.